 All processes within ecosystems involve interactions between biotic (living) and abiotic (nonliving) factors.
 These factors impact what plants grow in an area and how well they grow there.
 The richness or biodiversity of species in a given area depends on specific habitat characteristics such as available sunlight, precipitation, temperature, soil composition, hydrology and disturbance.
 Competition from other plants also impacts growth in an area.
 Species richness can be measured through various sampling techniques and statistics.
 This study is an introduction to hypothesis construction, experimental sampling in disturbed and undisturbed habitats and sample comparisons to determine relative biodiversity in three different areas.

-Materials:

-1 square-meter PVC quadrats

-Measuring tapes for transects

-Yard/Meter Sticks

-Group Field Datasheets

 Methodology

 Each group will be working in two sites with different abiotic conditions: a Mowed Area Shaded, and a Mowed Area Full Sun.
 Before going out to one’s respected field, he must create a hypotheses relating to the possible effects of various abiotic and biotic factors between the two sites.
 The next set of actions is to create transacts for sampling the two sites 12 times each with your quadrat.
 Use the included random number tables to get 48 pairs of random numbers.
 Random Number Table 0-3 is meant to determine how many meters off the transect line you will place your quadrat.
 Random Number Table 0-33, however, is to determine at what foot along the transect you will place your quadrat.
 Write each set of random numbers in the appropriate spaces on your datasheets.
 Begin your sampling by placing the quadrat at the appropriate position determined by the first set of random numbers and counting the number of different species of plants within the quadrat.
 Record this on the datasheet.
 The name of a species may be included if you know it.
 At least 2 people within each group should be counting the number of species in your quadrat so that you get them all.
 Repeat this for 12 samples in the Mowed Area Shaded, and the Mowed Area Full Sun.
 Special Note: Stay within the area determined by your Learning Assistant.
 We have tried to keep you as far away from Poison Ivy as possible, but cannot guarantee its absolute absence in the sampling area.
 Do not touch any plant with three leaves!